Lumpfish roe adds something special to your cooking with an intense taste of umami and a unique set of flavours from the Northern seas

-Royal Greenland's lumpfish roe comes as a variety of products.
+Royal Greenland's lumpfish roe comes in a range of different products.
 As a unique feature, Royal Greenland controls the entire process from sea to table, ensuring products of the highest quality, with full traceability.
-The lumpfish roe is available as frozen, natural roe, where the roe has only been cleaned and packed.
-It is also available in a variety of colours, including natural and AZO-free colours, or with flavours such as wasabi, which is very popular in Asia.
+The lumpfish roe is available in a variety of colours, including natural and AZO-free colours and a low salt variation.

 Lumpfish in the sea

 The lumpfish is easily recognisable by its short, round body, and short fins, which make it a rather weak swimmer.
 To make up for its lack of swimming ability, the lumpfish has a round sucker disk on the underside of the body, so that it can attach to large rocks and seaweed.